martynhoyer/gatsby-starter-netlify-cms/src/pages/legal/privacy-policy.md

 As an individual whose personal data is processed by Corse Concierge you have these rights:

 * The right to be informed, which is what this privacy policy is for.
 * The right to access what data we hold about you.
+To make a subject access request please make a written request using the email address above.
 * The right to object to direct marketing – either use the unsubscribe option or contact us directly.
 * The right to object to processing carried out on the basis of legitimate interests.
+Where Corse Concierge rely on legitimate interests to process, store or use your data, we only do so after carrying our a full Legitimate Interest Assessment.
 * The right to erasure (in some circumstances).
 * The right to data portability.
 * The right to have your data rectified if it is inaccurate.
-* The right to have your data restricted or blocked from processing
+* The right to have your data restricted or blocked from processing.

+Please note we do not use automated decision-making or profiling.

 ## Our Website